pankajtandon/stripe-starter/readme.md

         <version>1.0.2</version>
     </dependency>
 ```
 In any class that belongs to your project:

 ```
   import com.technochord.stripe.service.StripeService;
   ...

-  //Obtain an apiKey from https://dashboard.stripe.com/developers StripeService stripeService = new StripeService(stripeApiKey);
+  //New up a service and obtain an apiKey from https://dashboard.stripe.com/developers StripeService stripeService = new StripeService(stripeApiKey);
   ...